koajs/koa-body/README.md

 ```

 ## Breaking Changes in v3/4
-To address a potential security issue, the `files` property has been moved to `ctx.request.files`.
+To address a potential security issue:
+  - the `files` property has been moved to `ctx.request.files`.
 In prior versions, `files` was a property of `ctx.request.body`.
+  - the `fields` property is flatten (merged) into `ctx.request.body`.
+In prio versions, `fields` was a property of `ctx.request.body`.

 If you do not use multipart uploads, no changes to your code need to be made.

 Versions 1 and 2 of `koa-body` are deprecated and replaced with versions 3 and 4, respectively.